docsmatter/docsmatter.org-obsolete/content/post/git-main-concepts.md

 * You've just started working on your new website.

-* You've decided to use Git when developing the website.
+* You've decided to use Git for tracking your website content.

-* You've created a new folder - **my-website** - for storing all website-related files.
+* You've created a new folder - **my-website** - that will store all website-related files.

 * You've installed and configured Git on your local computer.
-If you have not, refer to [Setting up Git](/post/git-introduction) to learn how you can install Git before continuing with the steps in this article.
+If you have not, refer to [Setting up Git](/post/git-introduction) to learn how you can set up Git on your local machine.

-* If you are on a Windows computer, you use Git Bash to work with Git and perfom Git-related commands.
+* If you are on a Windows computer, you use Git Bash to work with Git and perform Git-related commands.
+Git Bash allows you to interact with Git like you would on a Linux or Mac terminal.

-## <a name="creating-file"></a> Creating a Git repository and adding files
+## <a name="creating-file"></a>Adding a file to the Git local repository

-We'll start with creating (initializing) a new Git repository on our computer.
-This local repository will store all files for our website.
+We'll start with creating (initializing) a new Git repository on our computer and adding a new file to it.

 1. Change to the **my-website** folder.
-This folder is known as a working directory.
-That means that this folder contains all files you are currently working on.
+This folder will be our Git working directory and contain the files you'll be working on.

         ~> cd 'C:\my-website'